 - No Limit Texas Hold’em — The “Cadillac of Poker” is the most common game in Maryland poker rooms.

-- Limit Texas Hold’em — You can also find fixed-limit hold’em, including for low stakes.
+- Limit Texas Hold’em — You can also find fixed-limit hold’em for low stakes.

-- Pot Limit Omaha — The hold’em variant in which you receive four hole cards and use two of them to form your hand.
+- Pot Limit Omaha — The hold’em variant in which you receive four hole cards and use two to form your hand.

 - Five-Card Omaha — A twist on regular Omaha in which you receive five hole cards, though you still can only use two to make your hand.